 Oscar Senior can be downloaded from the App Store or Google Play, and once installed in a hand-held device, seniors can initiate a video call with a single touch.
 The app comes with an auto-answer feature, which means that the video call will start automatically without the seniors’ needing to touch anything.
 Additionally, there is a group video chat feature that allows different family members to check on the senior member at a go.

-Without any reasonable doubt, the devices and apps named in this writeup are the most simple and easy-to-use video calling products for seniors in the market.
-However, depending on your senior loved one’s tech ability, you can also opt for other devices and apps, including Google, Duo, Skype, Zoom Meeting, Facetime, Discord, and Facebook Messenger.
-However, these options are more complicated since they require signing up and several navigation steps when making a video call.
-So, if the senior member isn’t that tech-savvy, it’s best if you stick to the products discussed in this article as they not only offer simplicity, but they are also quick and less indulging.
+Without any reasonable doubt, the devices and apps named in this writeup are the most simple and easy to use video calling devices for seniors in the market.
+However, depending on your senior loved one’s tech ability, you can also opt for other video calling devices, video phones, and apps, including Google, Duo, Skype, Zoom Meeting, Facetime, Discord, and Facebook Messenger.
+However, these options are for more complicated since they require signing up and several navigation steps when making a video call.